$0 India → Canada Express Entry Guide — Quick-Start Checklist

 Large Indian IT firms will not issue IRCC-compliant reference letters.
 This is the most common documentation barrier for Indian IT professionals.
 The solution is the Alternative Evidence Package:

-- Supervisor letter on plain paper describing your actual duties, hours (30+ per week), and salary
+1. Supervisor letter on plain paper describing your actual duties, actual weekly hours, and salary

-This package has been used successfully by TCS and Infosys employees.
+This package is intended for TCS and Infosys employees.
 The key is that the supervisor letter must describe your actual work using your own language — not the NOC duty descriptions copy-pasted from the government website.

 The India → Canada Express Entry Guide at /from-india/ca-express-entry/ includes the complete IT professional roadmap: NOC code selection framework for Indian roles, the supervisor letter template, and the CRS calculator worksheet showing exactly how many points each optimization adds to your profile.